Financing Study Abroad

 There are many scholarship and grants designed specifically for international experiences.
 Some are through U of I designated funds, college endowments or specific programs we are affiliated to.
-There are also national and international awards aimed at increasing the number of students who gain valuable international experience and skills that employer’s value.
+There are also national and international awards aimed at increasing the diversity and overall number of students who gain valuable international experience as a part of their college career.
+Donors know that international experience contribute to development of skills that employer’s value.
 Review the scholarship list below and speak to an Education Abroad Advisor for more details and other ideas on how to finance your international experience!

 Whether you are looking for funding to go abroad a first time or go abroad again, there are many organizations that support undergraduate and graduate students in their international endeavors.
-Speak to Holly LaHann (firstname.lastname@example.org), Distinguished Scholarships Advisor at U of I for more information.
+Speak to Dilshani Sarathchandra (email@example.com), Faculty Fellow Distinguished Scholarships Program at U of I for more information.

 International Experience Grant

 Eligibility: Continuing, degree-seeking U of I undergraduates, graduates and law students who have not previously received an IEG and are in good academic standing.
 Recipients must be participating in an international experience that awards academic credit for the experience.
 Recipients must be enrolled in a minimum of 1 U of I credit for their international experience.
 Undergraduate students must have completed at least one semester at the U of I prior to their international experience.
 Average awards: $1,000.
 Awards determined on a first come, first served basis once study abroad application is completed through U of I Education Abroad.
 There is no separate IEG application.